al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 Short slapback delay can often do same function, and is cleaner than a more complex noisy reverb.
 A short slapback simulates a 1 time reflexion.
 A reverb is a fairly more complex (and noisy) slapback.

+> Guitar Tip
 Try slapback ( left:80ms, rigth:90ms, with left right crossover and wet at 30%) see if good enough to replace reverb.
+As a cleaner and tighter reverb.

 Use reverb to give the impression of a room, of a certain space the instruments are in, thus often good idea to apply a whole track reverb.
 When reverb is applied to individual tracks then is like they were in different rooms or at different distances.